danslinky/danslinky.co.uk/docs/opnsense.md

 ## Disaster Recovery Plan

-Use the BT HomeHub if it still works.
+Unplug the red cable, and use the BT HomeHub if it still works.
 Try the factory reset button if it does not just work after 5 minutes.
+The wifi code is on a sticker on the R&D desk.